 Instructions

-Here are the step-by-step images of making Lebanese falafel recipe from scratch.
+Here are my step-by-step images of making a Lebanese falafel recipe from scratch.

 In a food processor, add the chunked onion, garlic cloves, green chillies, and green leaves with a few chickpeas and grind to coarse.